South

 If you have not already been informed of these costs at your interview, you will be notified before you begin your studies.
 In some cases the Bursary Fund will contribute towards them, but unfortunately not cover them in full.

-14-18 year olds, your earned household income is as follows:
+14-18 year olds, your household income is as follows:

 • If you live alone – your income